sriemer/fix-linux-mouse/README.md

 ### USB mouse disconnects/reconnects every minute on Linux

 Let's look at a Dell MS116 optical USB mouse.
 This is a PixArt OEM mouse.
-It really annoyed me that it spamed the virtual terminal and the kernel log with USB disconnect messages every minute without a user-space driver running:
+It really annoyed me that it spammed the virtual terminal and the kernel log with USB disconnect messages every minute without a user-space driver running:
 ```
 [12334.243124] usb 3-14: USB disconnect, device number 12